AgentOxygen/HDP/README.md

 figure_notebook.save_notebook("/local1/heatwave_summary_figures.ipynb")
 ```

-To see the full User Guide, check out the [ReadTheDocs](https://hdp.readthedocs.io/en/latest/user.html#).
+# Contributing

+Please report any bugs, ask questions, and make suggestions through the [GitHub Issues form of this repository](https://github.com/AgentOxygen/HDP/issues).

 # Acknowledgements

 I would like to acknowledge the following people for their contributions to this project:
 1. Dr. Geeta Persad for her guidance, mentorship, and encouragement throughout the development of this package.
 2. Dr. Jane Baldwin for sharing her initial heatwave analysis code that inspired the HDP and providing her expertise on the science of extreme heat.
 3. Dr. Tammas Loughran for developing [ehfheatwaves](https://github.com/tammasloughran/ehfheatwaves) which served as a comparable project and informed the software design of the HDP.
-4. Dr. Ifeanyi Nduka for his design input and expertise in measuring extreme heat.
+4. Dr. Ifeanyi Nduka for his design input and expertise in quantifying extreme heat.
 5. (Soon to be Dr.) Sebastian Utama for helping me debug my code and brainstorm ideas.